Master of Education Degree

 A division of The State University of New York, Empire State College is fully accredited by the Middle States Commission on Higher Education.
 SUNY Empire State College was founded as a degree-granting institution in 1971 expressly to meet the needs of adult learners.
 Students are accepted regardless of whether or not they live in New York State.

-The SUNY Empire portion of the MEd program (that is, the seven required SUNY Empire courses, including capstone project) is comprised of six terms of coursework (spring/summer/fall) that are typically undertaken over the course of two years.
+The SUNY Empire portion of the MEd program (that is, the six required SUNY Empire courses, including capstone project) is comprised of six terms of coursework (spring/summer/fall) that are typically undertaken over the course of two years.

 Application and acceptance to the SUNY Empire State College MEd program is separate from application and acceptance to Sunbridge Institute’s Early Childhood and Elementary Teacher Education programs.